zammad/zammad-documentation/appendix/backup-and-restore.rst

 Before you can use Zammad and all it's features, you'll need to ensure your Searchindex is up and running.
 If you didn't install elasticsearch yet, now's a good time.
 If you already did, ensure to configure the ES-URL (if migrated) and also run a reindex.

-You can find further information on how to do that on the following page: :ref:`install_elasticsearch`.
+You can find further information on how to do that on the following page: :doc:`/install/elasticsearch`.